Use the search field here to find a specific question and answer

 *Payout percentages are over the expected life of a gaming device.

-Class II: Contact the facility operator and the appropriate Tribal Gaming Authority to address any patron complaints, disputes or legal claims.
+Class II: Contact the facility operator and the appropriate Tribal Gaming Office to address any patron complaints, disputes or legal claims.
 You can also direct your to the National Indian Gaming Commission’s Phoenix Regional Office at (602) 640-2951.
 ADG has no regulatory role with respect to Class II facilities.

 During the expected lifetime of a gaming device the Tribal-State Gaming Compact requires that each game shall theoretically pay out a minimum of 80 percent for games requiring no skill, such as slot machines; 83 percent for games requiring some skill, such as video poker; and 75 percent for keno video games.
-The highest single advertised award on each gaming device shall occur statistically at least once in every 50,000,000 plays.

 A gaming device is a mechanical device, electromechanical device, or a device controlled by an electronic microprocessor or another manner, whether that device constitutes Class II or Class III gaming, that allows a player or players to play games of chance and/or skill, and whether the device accepts coins, tokens, bills, coupons, ticket vouchers, electronic in-house accounting system credits, or other similar forms of consideration and, through the application of chance, allows a player to become entitled to a prize, which may be collected through the dispensing of coins, tokens, bills, coupons, ticket vouchers, electronic in-house accounting system credits or other similar forms of value.